 I had previously posted a version of these noodles using garlic chives.
-They are served with sake salmon, roasted shiitakes, and sugar snap peas -- a combination I love.
-However, I decided to simplify this recipe a little bit and use scallions in place of the chives.
-These noodles are a delicious snack on their own, but are wonderful with simple grilled salmon or chicken.
-Being a bit of a salt fiend, I usually top them with some chili-garlic or oyster sauce, and serve them alongside crisp green vegetables. —savorthis
+They are served with sake salmon, roasted shiitakes, and sugar snap peas—a combination I love.
+However, I decided to simplify this recipe a little bit using scallions and featuring just the noodles.
+They are a wonderful base for simple grilled salmon, veggies or chicken.
+Being a bit of a salt fiend, I usually top them with some chili-garlic (or my new favorite chili crunch) or oyster sauce, and serve them alongside crisp green vegetables. —savorthis

 This recipe appealed for its simplicity, and because it seemed crepe-ish, and crepes feel like spring.
 The egg mixture came together in minutes, perfect for a weeknight meal!
 I served it alongside a huge pile of asparagus, but I think any vegetable would suit.
 The mirin and soy sauce (I used tamari) along with the nuttiness of the sesame oil gave a wonderful savouriness to the noodles, and the cilantro added freshness to the bite.
 I'm definitely adding this dish to my repertoire! —Jeannette C

 green onions, white and green parts, thinly sliced

 Heat peanut and sesame oils in a nonstick pan.
 Add green onions and cook for a few minutes.
 Let cool slightly, then strain, reserving oil and scallions separately.